CGATOxford/UMI-tools/README.rst

 If you want to use UMI-tools in single-cell RNA-Seq data processing, see `Single_cell_tutorial.md <./doc/Single_cell_tutorial.md>`_

+**Important update**: We now recommend the use of `alevin` for droplet-based scRNA-Seq (e.g 10X, inDrop etc). `alevin` is an accurate, fast and convenient end-to-end tool to go from fastq -> count matrix and  extends the UMI error correction in `UMI-tools` within a framework that also enables quantification of droplet scRNA-Seq without discarding multi-mapped reads.
+See `alevin documentation <https://salmon.readthedocs.io/en/latest/alevin.html>`_ and `alevin pre-print <https://www.biorxiv.org/content/10.1101/335000v2>`_ for more information

 The ``dedup``, ``group``, and ``count`` / ``count_tab`` commands make use of network-based methods to resolve similar UMIs with the same alignment coordinates.
 For a background regarding these methods see: